sensorlabio/sensorlab-api-docs/source/endpoints/applications/delete.rst

     :reqheader Authorization: Bearer token from authentication.
     :reqheader Content-Type: application/json
-    :statuscode 200: No errors, will return result with sensors list.
+    :statuscode 200: No errors, will return result with applications list.
     :statuscode 401: User is not authorized - token is incorrect or outdated.
-    :statuscode 404: Sensor not found
+    :statuscode 404: Application not found

+.. note:: We don't actually delete any data, just hide it.